wilhelmine-erber/ds-pizza-store-project/README.md

 ## Resources

+### Fetch & State Updates

-- Wondering how to perform these freaky fetch calls against the API from React for GET, POST, PATCH/PUT, DELETE?
-And what to do with the results?
+Wondering how to perform these freaky fetch calls against the API from React for GET, POST, PATCH/PUT, DELETE?
+And what to do with the results to keep central data (API) and local data (state) in sync?

-  - Checkout the API connect guide with Fetch examples: https://github.com/losrobbos/api-connect-guide#using-fetch
+Checkout the API connect guide with Fetch examples: https://github.com/losrobbos/api-connect-guide#using-fetch

+### Gitty gitty...

-- Wondering how to do Git Branching & Merging in a team?
+Wondering how to do Git Branching & Merging in a team?

-  - Checkout this mini guide on the GitHub Flow method with concrete GIT commands for your branching workflow: https://github.com/losrobbos/github-flow-guide/blob/main/GIT_WORKFLOW.github.md
+Checkout this mini guide on the GitHub Flow method with concrete GIT commands for your branching workflow: https://github.com/losrobbos/github-flow-guide/blob/main/GIT_WORKFLOW.github.md